lowkeyarhan/IMDB-clone/README.md

 # 🎬 Movie Streaming Website – README

-Welcome to the **Alpha** version of our movie streaming platform, ScreenKiss!
+Welcome to  our movie streaming platform, Riyura!
 This project is under active development, with several features pending integration and known bugs currently being addressed.
 Please follow the instructions below for an optimal experience.

 ---